carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ## Indexes and schema changes

+Since our motivation came from Duplicati’s slowdown on basic queries, we start by looking at whether changes to the schema or indexes alone could resolve the performance gap.
+We'll only be looking into insert and select benchmarks here.
-Here the database is created from scratch for every benchmark, because we want to investigate the effect on the indices as if they're built "on-the-fly".
+The database is created from scratch for every benchmark, because we want to investigate the effect on the indices as if they're built "on-the-fly".
 Deleting and creating the indices only could result in better balance, and it'll put the database in an incorrect state (compared to what we'd expect in the real world).

 Duplicati already uses indices, so there's not much we can do in terms of adding new indices.
 However, we can modify the schema to ease the work needed by the database engine, hopefully leading to better performance.